Down where the wet newspapers lie,

 Cresting a wave of slopped beer,

-bobs a delicately folded swan.
+bobs a delicately origami swan.

 I don’t know whose skilled digits